Darrall Imhoff: Cincinnati Royals

-He was traded to Cincinnati at the start of the 1970–71 season for 2 players and second round draft choice and became the starting center until he tore a cartilage and ACL and had surgery.
-He re-injured the knee again at the start of the next season and was put on waivers.
+The 76ers and Imhoff were in a salary dispute at the start of the 1970–71 season, and Imhoff was traded to the Cincinnati Royals for center Connie Dierking, Fred Foster and a second round draft pick.
+He became the starting center, but shared significant playing time with rookie center Sam Lacey, until he tore knee cartilage and his ACL in January 1971, and had surgery.
+Imhoff re-injured the knee again at the start of the next season and was put on waivers.

 Portland Trail Blazers

-Portland signed Imhoff to a new contract for the remainder of the 1971–72 season and finished his career at the end of Portland's bench in 1972.
+The Portland Trail Blazers signed Imhoff as a free agent to a new contract for the remainder of the 1971–72 season.
+Imhoff finished his career playing 40 games in Portland as a backup center to Dale Schlueter, averaging 2.6 points and 2.7 rebounds in a little over 10 minutes of play per game.
 Imhoff retired with a bad knee and had surgery in January 1973 to repair his ACL.

-Career Summary
+Career

 In 801 career NBA games over 12 seasons, Imhoff averaged 7.2 points, 7.6 rebounds and 1.8 assists.
+He was nicknamed "The Ax" for his physical playing style.